Peter Casey (hurler): Senior

 Casey made his first senior appearance on 22 January 2017, scoring 1–09 in a pre-season Munster League defeat of Kerry.
 Later that season he made his first appearance in the National Hurling League in a three-point defeat by Wexford.

 On 19 August 2018, Casey was introduced as a 63rd-minute substitute for Séamus Flanagan when Limerick won their first All-Ireland title in 45 years after a 3–16 to 2–18 defeat of Galway in the final.

 On 31 March 2019, Casey was selected at full-forward for Limerick's National League final meeting with Waterford at Croke Park.
 He collected a winners' medal after scoring three points from play in the 1–24 to 0–19 victory.
-On 30 June 2019, Casey won a Munster Championship medal after top scoring with 1-05 from play in Limerick's 2–26 to 2–14 defeat of Tipperary in the final.
+On 30 June 2019, Casey won a Munster Championship medal after top scoring with 1–05 from play in Limerick's 2–26 to 2–14 defeat of Tipperary in the final.
 He ended the game with the man of the match award.
 Casey ended the year by receiving his first All-Star nomination.

+On 28 April 2024, Casey suffered a broken ankle in the Munster Senior Hurling Championship victory over Tipperary which will rule him out for the rest of the year.